 Mark Knopfler’s Electric Guitars:

-1962 Hofner Super Solid
+1962 Hofner Super Solid V2

-|Mark’s father bought this guitar for Mark in 1964 for 50£ when he was just 15 years old.
-It was his first guitar, and at that time he couldn’t afford an amplifier but played through a family radio instead.|
+|Mark’s father bought this guitar for him in 1964 for 50£ when Mark was just 15 years old.
+It was his first guitar, and at that time he couldn’t afford an amplifier so he played it through a family radio instead.|

 1961 Fender Stratocaster

 |This Stratocaster was bought sometime prior to Dire Straits first album released in 1978.
 It was Mark’s first Fender Stratocaster, most likely used on the demo tape of “Sultans of Swing” and quite possibly on the album version as well.|